-The requirements are similar to those for practices, but you are also responsible for minimising the risk of transmission to and from people in the audience as well as between members of the team.
-You should only dance out if you can comply with the guidance.
+The requirements are similar to those for practices, but you need to consider how to minimise the risk of transmission to and from people in the audience as well as between members of the team.
+Please make sure you comply with the guidance.

 We do not want to stop people performing but do want to make sure dance outs are safe.
 Not following the guidance may invalidate your insurance.

 We recommend reviewing your existing risk assessment for performances to help you decide what controls you can remove or reduce and which you should keep in place to protect people:

 - keep all those that are related to legal requirements (e.g. asking people not to come to the performance if they have symptoms, have tested positive or are self-isolating)

 - decide which of the other controls you will keep in place, reduce or remove

 - agree the decisions with all of your team.

 We strongly recommend keeping the most important controls in place, including minimising close contact, good ventilation if indoors, good personal hygiene, etc.

 If you have not already done a risk assessment for performances, you can use the template risk assessment below, which covers outdoor performances.
 It is based on Step 3 of the Roadmap.
 As above, we recommend reviewing each of the controls in it and deciding whether your team wants to keep them in place or not.